 More and more kids are pushing their bodies to the limits!
 We just got done watching the Sochi Olympics, where the youngest athlete, ski jumper Gianini Ernst of Germany, made the cut off by being born just hours before midnight December 31st 1998!
-Over the weekend there was a 9 year old boy who ran the Gasparilla half marathon in 1:40:42 not only killing my half marathon PR (humbling!) but also beating the world record by over 1 minute!
+More and more kids are running distance races like half-marathons, including a 9-yr-old boy who ran the Gasparilla half marathon in 1:40:42 not only killing my half marathon PR (humbling!) but also beating the world record by over 1 minute!
 Now I would be remiss if I didn't tell you that I think a half marathon at 9 is too young for most kids, obviously not this young boy!

 There are many injuries, overuse and traumatic, that can occur in young athletes including broken bones, tendonitis and apophysitis (fancy word for inflamed growth plates).
 They are still in full on growth stages so children have to be very careful when undertaking ANY sport to extremes.